• Products

 Share by email

-To share a Confluence Cloud page by email:
+To share Confluence Cloud content by email:

-1. Open the page in Confluence Cloud.
+1. Open the page, whiteboard, or blog post in Confluence Cloud.

 2. Select the Share button in the top right.